Skip to main content

 What Documents Do Businesses Need for Merchant Onboarding?

 When businesses engage in merchant onboarding, they must gather specific documents to adhere to KYC compliance regulations, preventing illicit activities such as money laundering and identity theft.
-Documentation requirements typically include:
+KYC Documentation requirements typically include:

 Additionally, businesses may request: